Skip to main content

 100 CVs screening time8-12 hours< 20 minutes

-ConsistencyVaries by reviewer fatigue, time of day100% consistent criteria application
+ConsistencyVaries by reviewer fatigue, time of daySame criteria applied to every CV

 Criteria trackingMental checklist or spreadsheetExplicit rubric with weighted criteria